postmanlabs/labs-docs/src/pages/docs/getting-started/proxy.md

 <img alt="Standard web proxy" src="https://assets.postman.com/postman-docs/proxy-standard-flow.jpg">

-By default, the Postman Desktop app uses your system's configured proxy to send API requests or access the internet.
-If needed, you can enter authentication details for the [default proxy](#configuring-the-default-proxy) in the Postman Desktop app.
+By default, the Postman desktop app uses your system's configured proxy to send API requests or access the internet.
+If needed, you can enter authentication details for the [default proxy](#configuring-the-default-proxy) in the Postman desktop app.
 You can also configure Postman to use the [system proxy](#using-the-system-proxy-for-requests) or a [custom proxy](#using-a-custom-proxy-for-requests) when sending requests.

 > The steps below show how to configure Postman to use a proxy server when sending requests or accessing online resources.
 If you want to configure Postman's built-in proxy to capture API requests, see [Capturing request data overview](/docs/sending-requests/capturing-request-data/capture-overview/).